jckail/ai_chat_billing_app/README.md

-# 🤖 AI Thread Billing System
+# 🤖 AI Chat Billing System

 A proof-of-concept application for tracking and billing AI chat thread interactions with real-time cost metrics and analytics.